Why is it so damn hard to take your own advice?

-As a teacher, writer, and speaker I give advice.
-I offer students, readers, and listeners with solutions to the pickles of life.
+As a teacher, writer, and father speaker I give advice.
+I offer students, readers, and my kids solutions to the pickles of life.

 For the past 8 weeks I’ve been training to run a 5k in September.
 I’ve been telling you that if I overcome my sarcoidosis and brain damage you can certainly overcome your problems.